alejandrosgz/Soft_data_collection_methodology/README.md

  * **script_2_Runoff_rate calculation.R** Include all the code necessary to calculate the runoff coefficients at annual and average basis, for subbasins and geological regions.
 With this script, the annual precipitation, temperature, runoff and runoff coefficient can be calculated.

  * **script_3_alphas_calculation.R** Allow to calculate the *alpha* values using a linear regression.
-Three recession curves for each subbasins have been performed, and the determination coefficient and standard variation values have been extracted.
+Three recession curves for each subbasin have been performed, and the length of the recession curve, the determination coefficient, the alpha values and their standard deviation have been extracted.

  * **script_4_Groundwater_contribution_estimation.R** Include all the code necessary to apply the baseflow filter for three peaks in each subbasins and calculating the groundwater contribution to the streamflow.